-Fixed Assets.
-Fixed assets are non-consumable items including but not limited to: land, improvements to land, easements, buildings, building improvements, vehicles, machinery, equipment, works of art and historical treasures, infrastructure and all other tangible and intangible assets that are used in operations and that have initial useful lives extending beyond five years.
+Fixed Assets: non-consumable items including but not limited to: land, improvements to land, easements, buildings, building improvements, vehicles, machinery, equipment, works of art and historical treasures, infrastructure and all other tangible and intangible assets that are used in operations and that have initial useful lives extending beyond five years.

-Capital Outlay Expenditure.
-Capital outlay project expenditure is an individually significant acquisition of capital assets (not involving construction) that are expected to last more than five years and have an individual cost of \$10,000 or more.
+Capital Outlay Expenditure: an individually significant acquisition of capital assets (not involving construction) that is expected to last more than five years and have an individual cost of \$25,000 or more.
 This threshold should be applied at the individual asset level.
-Group purchases of individual assets under \$10,000 should not be capitalized, even if the group purchase totals to more than \$10,000.
-Approval of purchases of Capital Outlay expenditures will follow the purchasing policy as outlined in the Administration Code Section 1511.
+Group purchases of individual assets under \$25,000 should not be capitalized, even if the group purchase totals to more than \$25,000.
+Approval of Capital Outlay expenditures will follow the purchasing policy as outlined in the Administration Code Section 1500.